-The Bonds are payable from unlimited ad valorem taxes to be levied on all taxable property within the County.
-For the prompt payment of principal of and interest on the Bonds, the full faith and credit of the County are irrevocably pledged.
+The Bonds shall be payable from unlimited ad valorem taxes to be levied on all taxable property within the County.
+For the prompt payment of principal of, premium, if any, and interest on the Bonds, the full faith and credit of the County are irrevocably pledged.
+To the extent permitted by applicable law, the Bonds shall be additionally payable from and secured by funds the County receives pursuant to Section 67-6-712(a)(2), Tennessee Code Annotated, as amended (the "Sales Tax Funds").

 The County, through its governing body, shall annually levy and collect a tax on all taxable property within the County, in addition to all other taxes authorized by law, sufficient to pay the principal of and interest on the Bonds when due.
 Principal and interest on the Bonds falling due at any time when there are insufficient funds from such tax shall be paid from the current funds of the County and reimbursement therefore shall be made out of taxes provided by the Resolution when the same shall have been collected.
-The taxes may be reduced to the extent of direct appropriations from the General Fund of the County to the payment of debt service on the Bonds.
+The taxes may be reduced to the extent of direct appropriations from the General Fund of the County or other available funds of the County to the payment of debt service on the Bonds.